 Beyond partners with specific schools and other community partners to provide bike safety and skill development as part of a holistic curriculum that involves all four pillars of Beyond’s mission.
 Through working with low-income schools during the school day, we are getting students outdoors and moving on bikes, learning to connect with one another and their community, and understanding their nutritional needs to help their overall health and well-being.

-This innovative program is currently working with Imago Dei Middle School and helped them to receive the prestigious Riding for Focus grant to have bikes permanently located at their school.
+This innovative program is currently working with Imago Dei Middle School and helped them to receive the prestigious Riding for Focus grant from Outride to have bikes permanently located at their school.

 We are also partnering with Pima County Health Department’s Bicycle & Pedestrian Education Program to bring bikes to other high need and underserved communities.